jcburley/joker/GOSTD.md

 * `seq` returns `([key-1 value-1] [key-2 value-2] ... [key-N value-N])`, where `N` equals `(count ...)` for the same object, where `key-n` is a keyword named after the Go field name (typically capitalized, due to being public)
 * `vec` is like `seq`, but returns a vector of key-value pairs

-Though it might be faster to retrieve individual fields as needed, a Joker (Clojure) map of field names (as keywords) to values can be constructed via e.g.:
+Though it might be faster to retrieve individual fields as needed, a Clojure map of field names (as keywords) to values can be constructed via e.g.:

 ```
 (apply hash-map (flatten (seq goobject-wrapping-a-struct)))